Street Orchestra has a fixer (Stella / firstname.lastname@example.org) and a clear system for asking players to participate in projects and tours.

 SOL only works when everyone helps set up and pack down.
 It’s a team effort and everyone plays a vital role before, during and after we play.
 However, you’ll only every be asked to contribute within your physical capabilities.

 So as well as your instrument, you’ll need patience, flexibility and your sense of adventure!

 A member of the orchestra choose the programme before the gig so each one is different.
 Mostly it’s between 40-60 mins, however some spontaneous performances might be shorter.
 With most partners hosting us we agree in advance how long we’ll play for.

 Either side of the performance we require 10-15 mins to set up/pack down, refill our water bottles and find the nearest loo!

 You just need to bring your instrument and any accessories (extra strings, reeds etc).
 Everything else we carry with us including music stands.
 We’ll distribute the very necessary pegs to keep the music from misbehaving when we’re outside (try to keep hold of them!), and we also carry disposable ear plugs if you need them.

 If we’re due to tour in an area of the country you’re from and you have some ideas where we could play, we’d love to hear about it.
-Have a chat with Craig or Louise.
+Have a chat with Craig or another member of team.